Influenced by the traditions of Bill Monroe, Flatt and Scruggs and the Grateful Dead,

 Gary Anwyl (dobro) is a long time electric

-and slide guitarist who took up dobro two years ago.
+and slide guitarist who decided to take up dobro.
 The Stoney Mountain Ramblers

 is Gary's first bluegrass project.
 In anticipation of a lucrative bluegrass career Gary